grdw/viper-client/docs/README.md

 22 3a 31 32 31 7d       <-- End of the JSON blob
 ```

+A list of valid JSON requests per channel can be found here: [json-requests.md](json-requests.md).
 The requests can be either JSON or another syntax.

 ## CTPP requests (WIP)